ladigitale/PublisherProxy/README.md

 ## Examples

-Please look at the examples for a more in death view.
+Please look at the examples for a more in depth view.